gskorokhod/obsidian-garden/README.md

 This is a fork of https://github.com/ecarrara/obsidian-garden

-Obsidian Garden is a program to transform Obsidian Vault's notes into web pages.
-It converts your markdown notes, created in Obsidian, into fully functional site, ready for deployment.
+Obsidian Garden is a simple CLI tool to transform Obsidian Vault's notes into web pages

 ## Installation